Tengio/tengio.com/README.md

 - [classie](https://github.com/ded/bonzo)
 - [start bootstrap](http://startbootstrap.com)

-Please make sure to understand and respect the corresponding license if you reuse this code.
+Please make sure to understand and respect the corresponding licenses if you reuse this code.

 License
 -------